-Failure to comply with the terms of your licencing conditions may result in prosecution for which the potential fine is unlimited.
-The Council can now issue civil penalties of up to £30,000 for certain offences under the Housing Act 2004.
-Please note; if found guilty for a breach of the conditions contained within your licence it may affect your 'fit and proper' status which could result in any other licenses you hold being revoked.
+Please note; if found guilty of a breach of the conditions contained within your licence it may affect your 'fit and proper' status which could result in any other licenses you hold being revoked.

 How do I know if my rented property is licensable?